Nsustain/.github/profile/README.md

 <br>

 ***Why did we create Nsustain?***<br>
-In order to solve environmental problems, we need somebody that works closely with the environment to keep working with us not only to show us what and where the problem is on the first place,
+In order to help solve environmental problems, we need somebody that works closely with the environment to keep working with us not only to show us what and where the problem is on the first place,